 In all complaint questions involving ethics and conduct, the board will make the final relevant determinations.
 The resulting document(s) will be kept in a confidential, sealed NWNW Board Personnel file in the NWNW office.
 It will be available for viewing to current NWNW board members during NWNW office hours by appointment.

-A decision by a majority [either a simple majority or 2/3rd] of the NWNW Board of Directors will be final.
+A decision is by a majority of 2/3rd of the NWNW Board of Directors will be approved.

 APPEAL